john-henry/Statamic-Widont-Plugin/readme.md

 Statamic Widon't Plugin
 ================================

+Eliminates widows in your post titles by inserting a non-breaking space between the last two words of a title.

 ## Installing
 1. Download the zip file (or clone via git) and unzip it or clone the repo into `/_add-ons/`.
 2. Ensure the folder name is `widont` (Github timestamps the download folder).